makstyle119/database-design/README.md

 1. First Normal Form (1NF)
     - each column should only contain one value (atomicity)
 2. Second Normal Form (2NF)
-    - each row only dependent on primary key
+    - should have 1NF and each row only dependent on primary key
 3. Third Normal Form (3NF)
+    - should have 1NF, 2NF and each row only dependent on primary key

 ## key Points
 - *One Entity - (table) should only contain relevant data*